jjmonester/cucumber/README.md

 ## Setup and Installation

-Follow these steps to get the Cucumber Bot running in your Slack workspace.
+Follow these steps to get the dill Bot running in your Slack workspace.

 #### 1\.
 Prerequisites